KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 ### Services

-KeyboardKit Pro unlocks a ``Dictation/StandardService`` that can be used to perform dictation from a keyboard extension and in its main app.
+KeyboardKit Pro unlocks a ``Dictation/StandardDictationService`` that can be used to start dictation from a keyboard extension, by opening the main app and perform dictation there, then return to the keyboard (if possible).

 The service's speech recognizer supports: **english, english_gb, english_us, arabic, catalan, croatian, czech, danish, dutch, dutch_belgium, finnish, french, french_belgium, french_switzerland, german, german_austria, german_switzerland, greek, hebrew, hungarian, indonesian, italian, malay, norwegian, polish, portuguese, portuguese_brazil, romanian, russian, slovak, spanish, swedish, turkish, ukrainian**.